 – Actually, the reason (to me) to use ICT is that the CT VA is too high than the connected VA(Maybe >10 times).
 So, although the FS <6, the meter may take up to 60times current.
 So ICT is used which has low knee point voltage.
 IEC

 – Is it a bad thing if the connected energy meter burden is less than the main CT burden?

 – To me, it’s not a big matter of concern.
 Nowadays meter can take 100A current for a while.
 And we have protection redundancy to trip quickly.
-It means ICT is used to lower the VA burden so that the energy meter does not draw a high current?
+It mean ICT is used to lower the VA burden so that the energy meter does not draw a high current?

 – We have a 400kV bus reactor that has primary protection as differential, REF, O/C, and backup impedance protection.
 During switching the instantaneous backup impedance protection operates and causes trips.
 Can we add some intentional time delay in backup impedance protection?
 If yes how much?

 – How much percentage does the backup impedance protection cover and how many stages?